-South Africa's recommendations for countries starting the production of CBs
+Recommendations for countries starting the production of CBs

 - Make the language as clear as possible. - Make the format as simple as possible. - Include relevant information to target the issues that people care about. - Look at the questionnaire of the Open Budget Survey: it provides a good roadmap to for the production of the document.